Welcome to my web page.

 GNU/Linux distribution development (openmamba)

-- Make OpenCL programming work (Intel CPU, nVidia GPU(?)) work in openmamba - new
+- Make OpenCL programming work (Intel CPU, nVidia GPU) work in openmamba - IN PROGRESS

 - Developer at the openmamba GNU/Linux distribution.